Pamela Franklin: Later career in film and television

 Franklin received favourable notices for her portrayal of an unusually worldly teenager in the suspense film The Nanny (1965) starring Bette Davis.
 She also received an Emmy nomination for her supporting role in the TV movie Eagle in a Cage (also 1965) in which she again acted opposite Trevor Howard.
 She acted with Dirk Bogarde, who played her father in Our Mother's House (1967), a film that was nominated for the Golden Lion at the Venice Film Festival.
 Not long afterwards, Franklin played opposite Marlon Brando and Rita Moreno in The Night of the Following Day (1969) as the kidnap victim in the crime thriller.
 This was her first "adult" role, with one scene showing her topless.
 She appeared with Michele Dotrice in the horror thriller And Soon the Darkness (1970), a film that was remade in 2010.

 For her role as Sandy in The Prime of Miss Jean Brodie (1969), Franklin won the National Board of Review award for Best Supporting Actress.
-In the same year, she starred in the John Huston movie Sinful Davey with a young John Hurt, which was not successful and failed to boost her career.
+The film featured a strong cast, including Maggie Smith, who won an Academy Award for Best Actress.
+In the same year, she starred with a young John Hurt in the John Huston movie Sinful Davey, which was not successful and failed to boost her career.

 In 1971, she starred in the penultimate episode of Green Acres, titled "Hawaiian Honeymoon".
 The episode was a backdoor pilot for the proposed sitcom titled Pam, which would have featured Franklin and Don Porter as a father and daughter operating the Moana Rexford hotel in Hawaii.
 The pilot was not picked up.

 As an adult, Franklin became somewhat typecast in horror films after her performances in the popular occult thrillers Necromancy (1972) and The Legend of Hell House (1973) opposite Roddy McDowall.
 This was followed with the television horror movie Satan's School for Girls (1973).
 Her last film role was in The Food of the Gods (1976), although she made television appearances until 1981, including an episode of Police Story, in which she became physically ill playing a rape victim.